ioBroker/ioBroker.sonos/README.md

 ### __WORK IN PROGRESS__
 * (Apollon77) Remove logic that adjusted the group volume after one member volume was set
+* (Apollon77) Make sure to not set state values for devices that are not configured

 ### 2.1.7 (2021-12-20)
 * (bluefox) Corrected error with "SONOS not found"